How to become a health visitor

 You can get into this job through an apprenticeship or by working toward this role.

 If you are a qualified registered nurse or midwife, you may be able to do a Specialist Community Public Health Nurse Level 7 Degree Apprenticeship.

 This typically takes a year and 6 months to complete as a mix of learning on the job and study.

 - to be a registered nurse

-You then complete a course in Specialist Community Public Health Nursing - Health Visiting, approved by the Nursing & Midwifery Council.
+You'll need to complete the Specialist Community Public Health Nursing - Health Visiting course which is approved by the Nursing and Midwifery Council.

-Courses are at degree level, can be full-time or part-time and last between 1 and 2 years.
+Your training can be full time or part time and will last between 1 to 2 years.

 - you'll need to register with the Nursing and Midwifery Council

 You'll be expected to understand how the NHS values apply in your work when applying for a course or an apprenticeship.